webuildsg/live/_posts/2015-03-21-alyssa-quek.md

 enclosure: http://audio.live.webuild.sg/031-alyssa-quek
 length: 25823237
 description: Alyssa Quek on computer vision in python and getting involved in the developer community.
+number: 031
+guest: Alyssa Quek
+topic: Computer vision in python and getting involved in the developer community
 ---

 **[Introduction [0:54]](#t=0:54)**